 If you are a veteran member of the United States Armed Forces, Selected Reserve or National Guard; or child or spouse of an active duty or veteran member of the U.S. Armed Forces, Selected Reserve or National Guard we would like to familiarize you with a few helpful resources.
 Feel free to contact these organizations and offices to familiarize yourself with Western and get your questions answered.

 The Veteran Services Office can answer any questions you have about applying for educational benefits.
 The Veteran Services Office staff are familiar with the Post 9/11 GI Bill® and have knowledge of the various educational benefits for which you may be eligible.
 Please note that while the GI Bill® may cover the $300 enrollment deposit, it does not cover the $65 application fee to apply for admission to Western.
-Students who are applying for one of Western's Outreach and Continuing Education programs may be eligible for a special tuition rate.

 Your admissions representative

 If you haven't yet applied for admission, we invite you to apply online.
 Additional admissions information for first-year, transfer, returning and post-baccalaureate students is available on our website.

 For more specific questions and inquiries, your personal contact is: